 I am conversational in Spanish.
-My formal certification is in TEFL (Teaching English as a Foreign Language) from the TEFL Institute, Chicago.
-This is a 120-hour certificate with practicum.
+I have TEFL certification (Teaching English as a Foreign Language) from the TEFL Institute, Chicago.
+This is a 120-hour certificate with 20-hour practicum.

 As of October 2017, I had tutored 420 hours in academic writing, SAT and ACT prep, and English as a Second Language; see my profile on WyzAnt for student rankings and comments.
 At the ESL Center at Northern Illinois University, I have tutored an additional 215 hours, editing undergraduate and graduate-student research, practicing conversation, and preparing teaching assistants for the ETS SPEAK test.